Automatics: History

 Along with the Sex Pistols and The Damned, the Automatics regularly played the Marquee Club in London and toured clubs around the U.K. and Europe.
 Their hit song "When the Tanks Roll Over Poland Again", (released on Island Records in 1978) was number one on the punk/new wave charts.
 It was one of the first records to be produced by Steve Lillywhite, who was Philp's flatmate at the time, and who went on to produce U2.
 It is listed at 22 of the top 50 punk songs from that era by Punks Reunited.
 The Automatics also played gigs with Johnny Thunders and The Heartbreakers and Thunders himself played on the Automatics first album, Walking with the Radio (available through Angel Air, UK).
 The Automatics toured England with the Vibrators and played the Reading Festival in august 1978.
 In 1980, Dave Philp moved to California, where he remained lead singer and songwriter for the Automatics but with different players in the band.
 This early history is recounted in No More Heroes: A Complete History of UK Punk from 1976 to 1980 by the English critic Alex Ogg.

-As punk declined in popularity, Philp went into business for himself in Los Angeles, California, but continued to write, record songs and play small clubs as the Automatics.
-Yet, even he was surprised in 2000 when a punk rock record promoter in Tokyo contacted him about releasing his first album and going on tour in Japan.
+As punk declined in popularity, Philp went into business for himself in Los Angeles, but continued to write, record songs and play small clubs as the Automatics.
+He was surprised in 2000 when a punk rock record promoter in Tokyo contacted him about releasing his first album and going on tour in Japan.
 Toshio Iijima of Base Records had Philp play sold-out clubs in Tokyo and Kyoto being backed by Japanese punk musicians who had memorized both the music and lyrics of his first record.
 The success of that tour led Iijima to bring Philp back to Japan in 2002 and 2004.
 He also released two more albums: 2 in 2002 and Forty Virgins in the Afterlife in 2004.

-The improbable and belated rediscovery of Philp led National Public Radio's Ira Glass to conduct an interview with Philp on This American Life.
+The belated rediscovery of Philp led National Public Radio's Ira Glass to conduct an interview with Philp on This American Life.
 Under "Return to Childhood", Philp is featured in "Act II, Punk in a Grey Flannel Suit".